 Wegreeco Reusable Bamboo Makeup Remover Pads

 Instead, I saw these Wegreeco Reusable Bamboo Makeup Remover Pads in a story from Christine of New Darlings on Instagram and after getting a set of my own pads I am hooked.
-I use 2 every night, throw the “used” ones into the laundry bag the comes with them and then throw them into the washer and then the dryer when I do my clothes and voila!
+I use 2 every night, throw the “used” ones into the laundry bag that comes with them, and then throw them into the washer and then the dryer when I do my clothes, and voila!
 Clean, new makeup remover pads that are soft and do a fantastic job of cleaning off my makeup!

 When traveling I bring the laundry bag and hang it on the towel rack in the hotel bathroom so that the pads have a chance to drive overnight.
 If I am staying somewhere for a bit longer, I can hand wash and dry the pads before packing them back into my toilet kit for the trip home.

 In the same vane, I also have The Original Makeup Eraser which I first got as a sample at a photoshoot in Phoenix.
 This washcloth like an “eraser” cleans the heaviest of make-up.
 It is great for travel, particularly short trips, as you can just clean it with soap and water after you use it and hang it like a regular washcloth in the hotel.
 It comes in 3 colors as well including black.
 If you use a lot of mascara and black eyeliner this color might appeal to you.